Yifei Wang (on the job market!)

 November, 2024 I gave a guest lecture on Towards Test-time Self-supervised Learning (slides) at Boston College.

-October, 2024 3 new preprints are out, exploring 1) how existing long-context training of LLMs is problematic and how to address it (paper), 2) how sparse autoencoders can significantly improve robustness at noisy and few-shot scenarios (paper), and 3) whether ICL can truly extrapolate to OOD scenarios (paper).
+October, 2024 3 new papers are on arxiv, exploring 1) how existing long-context training of LLMs is problematic and how to address it (paper), 2) how sparse autoencoders can significantly improve robustness at noisy and few-shot scenarios (paper), and 3) whether ICL can truly extrapolate to OOD scenarios (paper).

 October, 2024 6 papers were accepted to NeurIPS 2024.
 We inverstigated how LLMs perform self-correction at test time (paper), how to build dynamic world models through joint embedding methods (paper), how Transformers avoid feature collapse with LayerNorm and attention masks (paper), and why equivariant prediction of data corruptions helps learn good representations (paper).